 Indian banks taking 12 of the country's largest defaulters to bankruptcy court under a central bank directive, will need to make additional provisioning of at least 180 billion rupees ($2.8 billion), India Ratings and Research said on Tuesday.
 India Ratings, an affiliate of Fitch Ratings, estimated the current average provisioning towards those 12 accounts at 42 per cent, adding the extra provisioning needed would reduce the profits of creditor banks by about a quarter in the financial year to March 2018.
 The Reserve Bank of India last month asked creditor banks to begin ...

-The 12 companies account for 1.78 trillion rupees ($27.7 billion) in non-performing bank loans, according to RBI data.
+The 12 companies account for 1.78 trillion rupees ($27.7 bn) in non-performing bank loans: RBI data